Operator-F0x/KPA/README.md

 <p align = 'center'><img src="https://i.imgur.com/J1h1OAg.png"></img></p>

-<h1 align = 'Center'> KPA </h1>
-<h3 align = 'Center'> KeepassAutomated</h3>
+# KPA

-Project to create an automatic keepass database to import and automate checking of many entries the aim of the project is to import csv files and check the content, to have control of multiple databases. then return in the automatic database all entries that do not have duplicates or passwords already used for other entries and thus merge more database into one by simply moving the databases or files csv in the folders created by the program
+Project to create an automatic keepass database to import and automate the checking of many entries.

+- import csv files or other keepass and databases removing duplicates
+- automatically set up groups for new entries based on the referrer URL of the new entry